weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ### What Just Happened?

-Since this is the first time launching Weave you:
+Since this is the first time that you've launched **Weave**, the following occurred:

-* downloaded a docker image containing all three Weave components: Weave Router, WeaveDNS, and the Weave Docker API Proxy
+* A docker image containing all three **Weave** components: Weave Router, WeaveDNS, and the Weave Docker API Proxy
-* launched them into 2 containers (Weave Router and WeaveDNS are launched together)
+* Launched them into 2 containers (Weave Router and WeaveDNS are launched together)

-On host, `weave-gs-01`, the Weave router container was launched.
-On host, `weave-gs-02`, an additional Weave router container using the IP address of your first host was launched.
-Launching Weave with the IP address of the first container informs Weave on `weave-gs-02` to peer with the Weave on `weave-gs-01`.
+On host, `weave-gs-01`, the **Weave** router container was launched.
+On host, `weave-gs-02`, an additional **Weave** router container using the IP address of your first host was launched.
+Launching **Weave** with the IP address of the first container informs **Weave** on `weave-gs-02` to peer with the **Weave** on `weave-gs-01`.

-In addition to the weave routers,  two {{ weavedns }} service discovery containers were also launched.
+In addition to the weave routers,  two **weavedns** service discovery containers were also launched.

-At this point you should have two Weave containers running on each host.
+At this point two **Weave** containers are running on each host.
 To see them, run the following command from either host:

 ~~~bash
 root@weave-gs-01:~# docker ps